Category

 Once you have a handle on the risks your company faces, you can assess which threats are the most realistic.
 The two most important factors to consider are the likelihood of a threat materializing and its potential impact on your business.
 For example, a meteor striking your office would be devastating, but the event is unlikely enough to more or less ignore.

-In the course of assessing threats, you’ll be looking for vulnerabilities and ways to fix them with security measures.
+While assessing threats, you’ll look for potential vulnerabilities and ways to fix them with security measures.
 For example, a retail establishment in an urban environment would view theft as a key threat.
 The occasional stolen candy bar won’t put anyone out of business, but losses add up over time.
 With that in mind, they’d look at retail loss-prevention strategies in the context of their business to minimize theft, such as:

 • Having a security guard at the entrance as a visible means of deterrence